Prawopro

 Other fixed costs50–200 PLN

-Attach evidence: invoices, receipts, payment confirmations, contracts and medical documents.
+Attach evidence: invoices, receipts, payment confirmations, contracts, medical documents, housing cost statements and confirmations of school or extracurricular fees.
+For the parent’s income, useful documents include PIT returns, salary certificates, bank transfer history, B2B contracts and evidence showing real earning capacity.
 If the case is urgent, consider interim support: Interim child support before judgment.

 Common mistakes include missing evidence, overly general calculations and ignoring seasonal costs.
 A good cost sheet should be consistent with documents and explain how costs are distributed over time.